jrandleman/EScheme/README.md

 2. [The R4RS Scheme standard here!](https://people.csail.mit.edu/jaffer/r4rs_toc.html)
 3. [The R5RS Scheme standard here!](https://groups.csail.mit.edu/mac/ftpdir/scheme-reports/r5rs-html/r5rs_toc.html)

-[While EScheme deviates from R(4/5)RS in some key ways](#escheme-specific-concepts-scheme-extensionsdeviations), having read the tutorials above, you'll be broadly ready to jump directly into learning EScheme!
+[While EScheme deviates from R(4/5)RS in some key ways](#escheme-specific-concepts-scheme-extensionsdeviations), having read the resources above, you'll be broadly ready to jump directly into learning EScheme!
 However, if you'd like a bit more practice first, you can first check out this textbook:
 "The Structure and Interpretation of Computer Programs" (or _SICP_ for short).